 "The Manish Boys have got together four times now in recent years.
 On the occasion of the third event, Bowie rang and spoke to each of us for five minutes or so.
 He was very friendly and I told him of the track I had just put down of a new version of I Pity The Fool (our first release).
 He laughed and said he'd be interested in hearing it."

 38 Be My Guest Niteshades CBS 201763

 The Niteshades was a 6-piece outfit from Stevenage and Be My Guest was the title song from a 1964 Rank film.
-The single's release date presumably coincided with the movie's, as the support to the Morecambe and Wise feature The Intelligence Men.
+The single's release date presumably coincided with the movie's, which played as the support to the Morecambe and Wise feature The Intelligence Men.

 Be My Guest starred David Hemmings, with the cast list including one "Steven Marriott" yes, young Stevie, soon to join the Small Faces.
 Musically, the film also showcases performances by Jerry Lee Lewis, the Nashville Teens, the Zephyrs, the Plebs and Kenny and the Wranglers.